 The SHIELD Act expands on three areas of existing New York data privacy and security laws:

 - Breach notification requirements.
 Inadvertent disclosures of private data must be reported with limited exceptions.

 - The definition of “private information.”
 Additional data is now protected.
 For example, a debit card number without a PIN number is protected if the PIN number isn’t needed to cause damage.

 - The definition of “breach.”
 Under this new law, unauthorized access is considered a breach.
 Previously, only unauthorized acquisition of data was considered a breach.
 This expansion greatly increases an organization’s data security responsibilities.

 This means that if an employee falls victim to a phishing attack, it doesn’t matter if the organization can prove that no sensitive data was taken.
 The fact that the hacker gained unauthorized access to an account that may have enabled access to private information is enough to be considered a breach.

-Private information now includes a person’s Social Security number, driver’s license number, bank account number, credit card number and biometric information along with usernames and passwords and even email addresses that can be used to access an account.
+Private information now includes data and personal information such as a person’s social security number, driver’s license number, bank account number, credit card number and biometric information along with a security code, access code, usernames and passwords and even email addresses that can be used to access an account.

 Adding biometric information to the list of private information greatly expands the type of data covered by this law.
 For example, a machine shop that has employees clock in using a thumbprint is now bound by the SHIELD Act to protect those fingerprints.